codarrenvelvindron/codarren.github.io/_drafts/Basic_understanding_iptables_firewall.md

 ### Chains - OUTPUT
 The OUTPUT chain, relates to all packets that are *emitted/sent* by my HOST.

+### Chains - FORWARD
+The FORWARD chain is for packets that are neither emitted by the host nor directed to the host.
+They are the packets that the host is merely routing.

 ## Credits
 [iptables questions](https://unix.stackexchange.com/questions/96548/what-is-the-difference-between-output-and-forward-chains-in-iptables)